 Ideally, reviews should be conducted via video call, rather than a phone conversation.
 This can give managers an opportunity to maintain eye contact and read facial expressions during the appraisal process, providing insight into the employee’s reactions and engagement.
 So, turn that camera on if you can.

 Allow some time for small talk

-Working from home and being separated from friends and family has left many people feeling isolated and craving social interaction.
+It’s possible your employee may be anxious going into their review, unsure of how their performance is perceived without a visible presence in the office.
 Set aside some time at the start of the meeting for non-work-related chit-chat.
-It’ll put them at ease and set a precedence for comfortable, open and honest conversation.
+It’ll put them at ease and set a precedence for comfortable, open, and honest conversation.

 Ask for 360-degree feedback from colleagues

 If you’re often physically separated from your employees, judging their performance and productivity can be challenging.
 To get the whole picture, ask for feedback from your employee’s peers – ideally those they work closely with on regular basis.
 So-called ‘360-degree feedback’, this can offer line managers a wide-ranging perspective and help to make performance evaluation more objective.

 Be sensitive and empathetic